MS in Genetic Counseling Program Curriculum

 HUM GEN 405: Professional Development in Genetic Counseling (Winter)

-This course focuses on professional development as a genetic counselor.
+This course will focus on professional development as a genetic counselor.
 The purpose is to prepare students to make the transition to practicing professionals in the areas of the job search, billing/reimbursement/insurance coverage, service delivery, professional relationships and boundaries, clinical supervision, developing effective presentations for varied audiences, self-advocacy, and other relevant areas to help them develop their individualized plan for continuing professional development after graduate school.
 This will be accomplished through lectures, discussion, interactive activities, projects and oral presentations.
-A CV development workshop and clinical supervision workshop are required components of this course.

 HUM GEN 596: Directed Individual Study and Research (Winter)